FelipeZanini/Final-Project/README.md

 <hr>

-- Our profile feature provides users with a personalized hub to manage their account details and track their order history.
-- My Profile Page: In "My Profile Page", users can easily view and modify their default delivery information.
-This convenient option ensures that users can easily keep their shipping details up to date, eliminating potential hassles during the checkout process.
+- Simplify the checkout process with quick order processing and user-friendly payment options to deliver a flawless shopping experience.
+  With the help of our profile function, users can track their order history and manage account details in a personalised hub.
-- Order History: Users can access a comprehensive list of their past orders, conveniently organized by order number.
-With a simple click on the order number, the user can revisit the details of their previous purchases, facilitating reordering or tracking.
+- Order History: Customers have easy access to a thorough record of their previous orders arranged by order number.
+The user may easily monitor or place
+  another order by just clicking on the order number to view the specifics of their past purchases.

 </details>
 <hr>